 Repeat layers 2 more times.

-If you have any enchilada sauce left, sprinkle it over the top of the casserole.
+If you have any enchilada sauce left, drizzle it over the top of the casserole.

 Top with remaining 1 cup of Monterey Jack cheese.

 Bake at 350º F for 30 minutes or until cheese is melted and casserole is hot.